 If the likelihood of you getting serious side effects is high, but the actual risk of you getting any given disease is extremely low, then that is something you need to weigh up for yourself and obviously vice versa.

 Everyone’s past medical history will obviously be very different, and any competent risk assessment on which vaccinations you should get or not should include this.
-If you have an allergy to a specific component within a vaccine, a compromised autoimmune system or you are taking specific medication that the vaccine may interfere with, then these are all extremely important points when risk assessing the importance of getting the vaccine.
+If you have an allergy to a specific component within a vaccine, a compromised autoimmune system or you are taking specific medication that the vaccine may interfere with, then these are all extremely important points when risk assessing the importance of getting a vaccine.

 Talk with your GP or a specialist nurse about this as they will have access to your medical records and will be able to answer any specific questions or concerns.